|

 What happened next is rather startling; Canton First Selectman Dick Barlow asked

-the Congressman to introduce a bill to reinstate Summit’s licenses and transfer
+the Congressman to introduce a bill that would reinstate Summit’s licenses and

 the house then failed in the Senate.
-However, this year, on April 4, 2011, the
+Then, in 2011, the

 bills were reintroduced as HR 1353 and S 715.
-To see bill details go to
+These bills also failed.
+Then, in

 In a nutshell, our governmental system has let down a local renewable energy